 Shadowing a doctor will give you a better understanding of what a doctor’s typical day is like, and may give you good experience to talk about in your applications and interviews for medical school.
 It’s also a great way to gain familiarity with the vast number of different medical and research environments, as well as specialties.
 Learn how to find a shadowing opportunity.

 The summer is a great time to start preparing for the MCAT exam.
 The AAMC offers a variety of low-cost and free resources to help you prepare for the exam.
 All MCAT Official Prep products are written by the developers of the actual MCAT exam.
 Learn more about our resources.

 Work in a Lab

 There are usually many research opportunities in the summer, both paid and volunteer.
 The number of medical school applicants who have significant research or lab experience keeps growing, so working in a lab setting will help make you a competitive applicant.
 It will also help you to determine if a career in medical research could be right for you.
-Learn how to.
+Learn how to find a lab opportunity.

 Participate in a Program

 There are a variety of summer programs out there with different areas of focus, including academic enrichment, study skills and MCAT prep, clinical exposure, and research.
 Some provide a combination of these activities, like the Summer Health Professions Education Program.
 You can search the AAMC database of summer enrichment programs to find a program that’s a good fit for you.

 When you’re doing any medically related activity, it’s a good idea to build relationships with knowledgeable people who could be a mentor.
 A good mentor is a role model who can offer expertise and help you develop your skill set.
 He or she can help you make connections, meet people, and find opportunities.
 Learn more about finding and working with a mentor.